TanyaSravan/PostQuantumCryptography/README.md

 algorithm and its theoretical foundation in quantum mechanics concepts like superposition and entanglement.
 * Understand exsisting algoritms that are not broken by quantum cryptography and explore the fundamental properties behind such processes
+2. __Implementation:__ We will try to implement algorithms to understand the field of post quantum cryptography which includes:
+  * Super Singular Isogeny key exchange(SIKE) one of the initial  methods used in post quantum cryptography
+  * GGH algorithm, explore its primary failures  and understand/implement the current improvements that the lattice based methods employ in the NIST organised competition.
+  * Learning with errors.

+After this we seek to explore other methods of post-quantum cryptography and report on them depending on availability of time.
+The idea is to compare and contrast other ways of creating np hard problems for quantum computers and also understanding non-lattice techniques like singular-isogeny, code-based, hash based or multivariate.
+Following the report we seek to either propose a possible improvement on one of the lattice or non lattice based technique’s algorithms or alternatively pick a novel domain of mathematically complex problems and use them to make a simple encryption algorithm that confirms to standards of post-quantum cryptography, a possible domain that was __chaos modelling__ and __chaos based cryptography__.

 __Expected Outcomes:__
 * Gain a deeper understanding of the theoretical underpinnings of classical and